shrddr/osmml/readme.md

 This is a collection of scripts to generate machine learning training images using OpenStreetMap data and satellite imagery providers.
+The scripts scan through certain objects in a specified area (defined by bounding box) and generate a .tar file with images, labeled by folder names.
+Upload that to your NVidia farm and train.

 I tend to use [Maxar](https://github.com/osmlab/editor-layer-index/pull/655) layer because it's recent, crispy, and shot at almost vertical angle.
 At other locations results may vary.
+You can add new imagery providers to `layers.py`.

 The training uses resnet34 architecture with fast.ai library.
 Every table below lists `error_rate` metric, which is just a percentage of incorrect predictions on the validation set.

+If you have a high error rate, fast.ai provides a great debugging tool `top_losses()`.
+It will give you images that confuse the net for some reason.
+It translates into unmapped areas or outdated imagery (or a bug in data collection script).

 # Streetlamps